 RapidRide F Line

-Coming to Burien, SeaTac, Tukwila, and Renton in 2014
+Coming in June to Burien, SeaTac, Tukwila, and Renton

-Metro’s new bus rapid transit service will begin operating between Burien, SeaTac, Tukwila, and Renton in June 2014, when the RapidRide F Line replaces Route 140.
+Metro’s new bus rapid transit service will begin operating between Burien, SeaTac, Tukwila, and Renton on June 7, when the RapidRide F Line replaces Route 140.

 To make the bus system more efficient, Metro is also making changes to other bus routes in Renton in preparation for the start of service on the F Line.

 The RapidRide F Line will give riders streamlined service to destinations along the route, including major employers, stores, medical and other services, and residential areas.
 The F Line will also provide connections to Link light rail and Sounder commuter rail.